Best North Carolina LPN to RN/BSN Programs 2026

 James Sprunt Community College

-• Associate - Licensed Practical Nursing (LPN) to Associate Degree Nursing (ADN) Transition
+• Licensed Practical Nursing (LPN) to Associate Degree Nursing (ADN) Transition

 Kinston, NC